RyanPelletier/Midland-Meetups/README.md

 ## Part 1 — Set up the Google Sheet + Apps Script

 1. Go to [sheets.google.com](https://sheets.google.com) and create a new, blank spreadsheet.
-Name it something like "Midland Mixer Data."
+Name it something like "Midland Meetups Data."
 2. In that Sheet, go to **Extensions → Apps Script**.
 A new tab opens with a code editor.
 3. Delete the placeholder `function myFunction() {}` code and paste in the